Canadian Broadcasting Corporation: Management

-As a crown corporation, the CBC operates at arm's length (autonomously) from the government in its day-to-day business.
+As a Crown corporation, the CBC operates at arm's length (autonomously) from the government in its day-to-day business.
 The corporation is governed by the Broadcasting Act of 1991, under a board of directors and is directly responsible to Parliament through the Department of Canadian Heritage.
-General management of the organization is in the hands of a president, who is appointed by the Governor General of Canada in Council, on the advice of the Prime Minister.
+General management of the organization is in the hands of a president, who is appointed by the Governor General of Canada in Council, on the advice of the prime minister.

-According to The Hill Times, a clause in Bill C-60—an omnibus budget implementation bill introduced by the government of Stephen Harper in 2013—"appears to contradict a longstanding arm's-length relationship between the independent CBC and any government in power."
-The clause allows the "prime minister's cabinet to approve salaries, working conditions and collective bargaining positions for the CBC."
+According to The Hill Times, a clause in Bill C-60—an omnibus budget implementation bill introduced by the government of Stephen Harper in 2013—"appears to contradict a longstanding arm's-length relationship between the independent CBC and any government in power".
+The clause allows the "prime minister's cabinet to approve salaries, working conditions and collective bargaining positions for the CBC".

+On September 1, 2007, the CBC became subject to the federal Access to Information Act.

 Board of directors

 In accordance with the Broadcasting Act, a board of directors is responsible for the management of the Canadian Broadcasting Corporation.
 The board is made up of 12 members, including the chair and the president and CEO.
 A current list of directors is available from the Canadian Governor in Council here.

 As of April 2025, the CBC's board of directors page lists: